erinsawyer504/Rainbow-ReadMe-Generator/README.md

 - [Questions](#questions)

 ## Installation
-Clone the repo into your vs code, install inquirer if needed by typing "npm i inquirer@8.2.4" in the terminal, and run it by typing "node index.js"
+Clone the repo into your vs code, install inquirer if needed by typing "npm i inquirer@8.2.4" in the terminal and run it by typing "node index.js"-

 ## Usage
-Screenshot will be included to see how the app runs
+Here is a screenshot that shows how the app runs
 ![Demo of Readme App](./assets/readmeGenScreenshot.PNG)

 ## License